halpert3/modeling-worth-of-properties/README.md

 #### Other data

-- For every grade a house increases, its value is expected to rise $112,000
+- For every grade a house increases, its value is expected to rise $112,000.
-- Houses in an active market command higher prices than similar houses in less active markets
+- Houses in an active market command higher prices than similar houses in less active markets.
-- If a house is located on a waterfront, it is expected to be worth $143,200
+- If a house is located on a waterfront, it is expected to be worth $143,200 more.
 - Houses renovated within the last 25 years are expected to be worth $21,180 more.
 - Each additional floor added to a house is expected to increase its worth $29,520.
 - The model does not incorporate the age of houses built since 1980.
 Houses in older age groups tend to be worth more, perhaps because of urban locations.